-The following programming example illustrates how to setup and implement an A/D conversion.
-The method of polling the EOCB bit in the ADCR register is used to detect when the conversion cycle is complete.
+The following two programming examples illustrate how to setup and implement an A/D conversion.
+In the first example, the method of polling the EOCB bit in the ADCR register is used to detect when the conversion cycle is complete, whereas in the second example, the A/D interrupt is used to determine when the conversion is complete.